OSGeo/grass/lib/python/pygrass/docs/modules.rst

-It is possible to access the module info with:
+It is possible to access the module descriptions (name, one line description, keywords, label) with:

     >>> slope_aspect.name
     'r.slope.aspect'